kittenlogic/unsupervised-pleasures/_pages/about.md

 <hr/>
 ## Unsupervised Pleasures

-Unsupervised Pleasures is a DIY community library and practice space for people interested in using queer methodologies, glitch feminism, decolonial and other non-normative frameworks to make friends and un/make things with AI.
+Unsupervised Pleasures is a a community of AI practicioners interested in ethical experimentation, p2p education, and DIY cultural production.

 <hr/>